This post was most recently updated on September 21st, 2023

 While ad refresh is a good way to boost ad revenue, note that it is not suitable for every website.
 You need to ensure that your ad exchange and ad network support auto-refreshing ads.
 While OpenX, Rubicon, and Google Ad Exchange support auto-refresh, Google Adsense does not.
 To avoid risking your account getting suspended, read your demand partner’s policy and follow their specific rules for ad refreshing.

 You should also consider your user experience.
 If you make use of ad refreshing a lot, it can reduce the ad viewability on your website.
 This will cause visitors to engage less with your site and eventually stop visiting – leading to low impressions and hence, decreased revenue.

 One of the most effective ways you can boost your ad revenue is to run video ads.
 More advertisers are spending on video advertising.
 Last year, US advertisers spent $16.41 billion on mobile video advertising and $19.59 billion on other digital video advertising.
 By adding video ad units to your ad requests, you can increase the number of ad bids you receive.
 More ad bids allow you to increase your ad fill rate and boost revenue.

 Customers are also more receptive to video ads.
 Videos are reported to see higher engagement and also boost brand awareness.
 However, note that not all demand partners will bid for video ad requests.
 So, check with your supply-side platforms (SSPs) to analyze your market before putting in your ad requests.

 The key is to remember that the first-quarter ad revenue slump especially in January is normal.
 You don’t have to worry too much.
 Just follow these tips in this article to prevent the slump as much as possible.
-MonetizeMore has helped 800+ publishers recover the ad revenue they have lost before.
+MonetizeMore has helped 1,000+ publishers optimize their ad revenue by up to 50%.